-In addition to PFAS manufactures, there are many other industries that use or make PFAS-containing products.
+In addition to PFAS manufacturing, there are many other industries that use or make PFAS-containing products.
 These uses can also result in significant releases of PFAS into the environment, and subsequent build-up of those PFAS in our bodies.
-For example, Class B firefighting foam, designed to extinguish fires of flammable-liquids like fuel or flammable solvents, contains PFAS.
-PFAS are consistently detected locations where fire-training occurs, including at many airports, Department of Defense facilities, and refineries.
+For example, Class B firefighting foam, designed to extinguish fires of flammable liquids like fuel or solvents, contains PFAS.
+PFAS are consistently detected near locations where firefighting training occurs, including at many airports, Department of Defense facilities, and refineries.

 Human health and environmental concerns

 Assessing risks from PFAS exposure